Unlocking the customer signal

 - Neutralize "friendlies": we find net-new customers who don't know you and won't pull punches

-- Catch the pivot early: discover if your "Bullseye" was 5 degrees off before you spend three months coding
+- Catch the pivot early: discover if your "Bullseye" was 5 degrees off before you spend three mos coding

 Book a 25-min call to explore whether the Listening Cycle fits your situation.